Rutka Laskier

-Rut "Rutka" Laskier (12 June 1929 – December 1943) was a Jewish Polish diarist who is best known for her 1943 diary chronicling the three months of her life during the Holocaust in Poland.
+Ruth "Rutka" Laskier (12 June 1929 – December 1943) was a Jewish Polish diarist who is best known for her 1943 diary chronicling three months of her life during the Holocaust in Poland.
 She was murdered at Auschwitz concentration camp in 1943 at the age of fourteen.
-Her manuscript, authenticated by Holocaust scholars and survivors, was published in the Polish language in early 2006.
+Her manuscript, authenticated by Yad Vashem, was published in the Polish language in early 2006.
 English and Hebrew translations were released the following year.
 It has been compared to the diary of Anne Frank.

+Laskier's diary has been a focus of a 2009 BBC documentary and of the 2024 musical Rutka.

 Biography

 Rutka Laskier was born in Kraków to Dwojra Hampel, daughter of Abram Chil Hampel, and Jakub Laskier, who worked as a bank officer.
-Her family was well off.
+Her family was well-off.
 Her grandfather served as co-owner of Laskier-Kleinberg & Co, a milling company that owned and operated a grist mill.
+She attended the Furstenberg Gymnasium, at the time a private school for Jewish students.

 In 1939, the municipal government was taken over by the German Nazi Party (NSDAP) following the city's surrender during the German invasion of Poland.
 It quickly began to engage in anti-Semitic violence and state-sponsored discrimination.
 Many Jews were fired from their positions and fled Danzig.

 Rutka moved with her family to the southern Polish city of Będzin, from whence her paternal grandparents hailed.
 Following the German invasion of Poland, while in the Będzin Ghetto, Rutka Laskier, age 14, wrote a 60-page diary in Polish, chronicling several months of her life under the Nazi rule in 1943.
 Her diary remained in the hands of Rutka's surviving friend for 64 years and was not released to the public until 2005.